feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 ```

-### Add Documentation
+### 6. Add Documentation

 Remember to add the documentation for your online store.
+1. Add a new markdown file to `docs/reference/online-stores/`.
-This should be added to `docs/reference/online-stores/`.
-You should also add a reference in `docs/reference/online-stores/README.md` and `docs/SUMMARY.md`.
-Add a new markdown documentation and document the functions similar to how the other online stores are documented.
-Be sure to cover how to create the datasource and most importantly, what configuration is needed in the `feature_store.yaml` file in order to create the datasource and also make sure to flag that the online store is in alpha development.
+2. You should also add a reference in `docs/reference/online-stores/README.md` and `docs/SUMMARY.md`.
+Add a new markdown document to document your online store functionality similar to how the other online stores are documented.

+**NOTE**: Be sure to cover how to create the datasource and most importantly, what configuration is needed in the `feature_store.yaml` file in order to create the datasource and also make sure to flag that the online store is in alpha development.

-Finally, add the python code docs by running to document the functions by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
+3. Finally, add the python code docs by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
 An example of this below:

 {% code title="sdk/python/docs/index.rst" %}
 ```yaml